Bethel Church (Redding): Influence on Redding

-Politics
+National politics

 Presidency of Donald Trump

 In a 2016 Facebook post, senior pastor Bill Johnson explained his decision to vote for Donald Trump, citing concerns about abortion, same-sex marriage, and globalization, which he described as contrary to biblical values.
 His wife and senior pastor, Beni Johnson, also expressed support for Trump.

+Trump surrounded by worship leaders from across the country whom he invited to pray for him in the Oval Office (December 2019).
+On Trump's left: Eric Johnson, Jenn Johnson and Sean Feucht from Bethel Church.

 Johnson continued to be supportive of Trump during his presidency.
 Bethel Music leaders Brian Johnson and Jenn Johnson, and former worship leader Sean Feucht were among the worship leaders who visited Trump in the Oval Office, where they prayed for him and sang worship music.

 During the impeachment process of Trump, senior associate leader Kris Vallotton prophesied during a sermon, 10 days before the impeachment started, that God would end the process, stating "the Lord is gonna step into the impeachment process.
 I mean I know it's gonna happen".
 He went on to say that he believed God would give Trump another term and that "even though people may not fully understand why God would want to keep Trump in office they should just trust that there is a greater plan".
 According to Vallotton, this was "not about politics".
 Vallotton later apologized for being wrong about the prophecy.